Vonng/pigsty/docs/c-arch.md

 Infrastructure and database cluster are **loosely coupled**, removing infrastructure will not affect the operation of database cluster (except DCS).

-!> DCS is used for fault detection and master selection to support high database availability. **Stopping DCS services in default mode will cause all database clusters to reject writes**, so be sure to ensure the reliability of DCS services (increase the number of management nodes, or use an external, independently maintained, highly available DCS cluster).
+!> DCS is used for fault detection and master selection to support high database availability. **Stopping DCS services in default mode will cause all database clusters to reject writes**, so be sure to ensure the reliability of DCS services (increase the number of meta nodes, or use an external, independently maintained, highly available DCS cluster).

 Nodes (physical machines, virtual machines, Pods) are divided into two categories too:

-* [Meta Nodes](#meta-node) (Meta): deploys the infrastructure, performs the control logic, and requires at least one management node per Pigsty deployment.
+* [Meta Nodes](#meta-node) (Meta): deploys the infrastructure, performs the control logic, and requires at least one meta node per Pigsty deployment.
 * [Database Node](#database-node) (Node): used to deploy database clusters/instances, PG instances usually correspond to nodes one by one.

 **The meta node can also be reused as a common database node**, on meta nodes, there is a PostgreSQL database cluster named `pg-meta` running by default.